tonarino/shadergarden/LISP.md

 But what if you have a shader that can applied in a lot of different situations, with each situation requiring slightly different constants?
 For example, what if we want to `SEARCH` to be smaller at high resolutions (so we do less work), or what if we want to search *backwards* by starting at `SEARCH` and decrementing `i` in other situations?

-It may sound a bit crazy, but Shader Graph Lisp comes equipped has a *preprocessor preprocessor*.
+It may sound a bit crazy, but Shader Garden Lisp comes equipped has a *preprocessor preprocessor*.
 Like `#define`, this *pre-preprocessor* inserts useful constants at compiletime for later use.
-Unlike `#define`, however, these constants can be passed in through Shader Graph Lisp.
+Unlike `#define`, however, these constants can be passed in through Shader Garden Lisp.

 Here's a simple example: